View Document Text

 and equity securities, and market linked notes, and privately placed securities (including debt, equity

-and/or interests in pooled investment vehicles) in accordance with their stated investment objectives.
+and/or interests in pooled investment vehicles) in accordance with their stated investment objectives..

 (“Independent Managers”).

-otherwise advised on by the Firm unless specifically agreed upon).
-Clients can engage Emerald Advisors
+being continuously monitored or otherwise advised on by the firm unless specifically agreed upon.
+Clients

-to manage and/or advise on certain investment products that are not maintained at their primary
+may engage Emerald Advisors to manage or advise on certain investment products that are not

-custodian, such as variable life insurance and annuity contracts and assets held in employer sponsored
+maintained at their primary custodian, such as variable life insurance and annuity contracts and assets

-retirement plans and qualified tuition plans (i.e., 529 plans).
-In these situations, Emerald Advisors directs
+held in employer-sponsored retirement plans and qualified tuition plans (e.g., 529 plans).
+In these

-or recommends the allocation of client assets among the various investment options available with the
+situations, Emerald Advisors directs or recommends the allocation of client assets among the various

-product.
-These assets are generally maintained at the underwriting insurance company or the custodian
+investment options available with the product; those assets are generally maintained at the underwriting

-designated by the product’s provider.
+insurance company or the custodian designated by the product’s provider.

 Emerald Advisors tailors its advisory services to meet the needs of its individual clients and seeks to